Advocacy

 What we seek to accomplish

-• Ensure that policy makers understand the important role of associate degree nursing programs in providing access to safe, quality nursing care across the country.
+• Educate policymakers on the vital role of associate degree nursing programs in expanding access to safe, quality care nationwide.

-• Collaborate with other organizations and influential leaders to create opportunities and advancement for nurse educators and associate degree graduates.
+• Collaborate with organizations and leaders to advance opportunities for nurse educators and associate degree graduates.

 A Place at the Table: